How it started

 I finally started to try and make photography and all-consuming goal and tried to focus.
 With that in mind, I bought a Nikon Df, in black – it is absolute beauty.
 I’ve forced myself to stick with the 50mm f/1.8 SE lens and I think it’s starting to work – constraint breeds creativity.

 However, the only way to improve is to do more.
 Take more photographs.
-With this in mind, I have just invested in the other most beautiful camera out there – a Fujifilm X-100F, in black.
-I intend to take it everywhere and never be without it.
-No photography from a distance, more up close and impersonal.
-I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some small part, especially in my day to day instagram uploads but I have really high hopes for the Fuji.
+I invested in one of the other most beautiful cameras out there – a Fujifilm X-100F, in black.
+I intended to take it everywhere and never be without it.
+For a while, I did but I have been evolving and I traded in the Fuji.
+I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some part in my photographic life, especially in my day to day instagram uploads.
+I invested in the Sony A7 III, I was caught up in the hype.
+I had an idea to start videography but I found out, I was a photographer.
+Also, I had bought a computer, rather than a camera.

 Peace and photography